sdthornton/css-style-guide/README.md

-# FED CSS Style Guide
+# CSS Style Guide
-*A generally agreed upon approach to css/scss (originally composed for BespokeOffers.com)*
+*A generally agreed upon approach to css and scss (originally composed for BespokeOffers.com)*

 > "Good code is its own best documentation." – Steve McConnell